Catilinarian conspiracy: Bias in ancient accounts

-The main sources for us on the conspiracy are Sallust's Bellum Catilinae, a monograph on the conspiracy, and Cicero's Catilinarian orations.
+The main sources on the conspiracy are Sallust's Bellum Catilinae, a monograph on the conspiracy, and Cicero's Catilinarian orations.
 As a whole, the sources – in ancient times – almost always took anti-Catilinarian perspectives.
 The negative view of Catiline in the sources found its way into Roman imperial culture.

-Cicero's narrative is obviously one-sided and it is well established that he exaggerated the danger of Catiline's threat in his orations for political advantage.
+Cicero's narrative is one-sided and it is well established that he exaggerated the danger of Catiline's threat in his orations for political advantage.
 He also recounted his side of the story – also an act of self-promotion – in a memoir and a three-book poem De consulatu suo.
 Cicero's narrative casts Catiline in terms of immorality while eliding the economic hardships of the time.
 The narratives also extend beyond attacks on Catiline but also into exaggerating and justifying Cicero's role and actions during the conspiracy.
 The orations were published, c.
 60 BC, to defend Cicero from political backlash for his executions without trial.

 Sallust, who was active politically before and after the conspiracy, was not present in Rome in 63 BC, likely abroad on military service.
 His history lies somewhat parallel to Cicero's Catilinarians, relying on extra-Ciceronean evidence, especially contemporary oral sources, but Cicero's orations and a now-lost memoir are core sources for Sallust's monograph.
 Sallust's overarching focus on moral decline as a cause of the republic's collapse has him paint an ahistorical portrait of Catiline that elides details in favour of his larger narrative.
 J. T. Ramsey, in a commentary on the monograph, writes:

 S. [Sallust] fails to allow for a gradual shift in Catiline's strategy and aims as his hopes of reaching the consulship faded, because S. prefers to present Catiline as a through-going villain, the product of the corrupt age, who was bent on the destruction of the state from the very beginning...

-And more problematically, Sallust's reliance on Cicero's one-sided narrative leads him to accept Cicero's invective uncritically, exacerbating the portrait's hostility.
+More problematically, Sallust's reliance on Cicero's one-sided narrative leads him to accept Cicero's invective uncritically, exacerbating the portrait's hostility.